 - Self Employed/Company Directors: Two years’ tax returns from HMRC (SA302s).
 You will need to request these from HMRC, which can sometimes take a few weeks to arrive, so we recommend asking them every time you submit a tax return, so you have them on hand.
 If you have over a 25% shareholding in the business, you may also need to provide business accounts.

-Last three months’ pension payslips or annual statement (depending upon how your pension provider supplies these details).
+- Retired: Last three months’ pension payslips or annual statement, depending on how your pension provider supplies these details.

-- Notice of any state benefits you have been awarded such as working tax credits or disability living allowance.
+- Notice of state benefits you have been awarded, such as working tax credits or disability living allowance

 - Court awarded maintenance payments

 If you’re a company director, you may also need to provide two years of accounts for your limited company.
 While it’s not always essential, it is helpful if a professional accountant has prepared them.
 Some lenders will insist they are from a professional accountant, so speak to your broker about how your accounts need to be presented.